Credentive-Sec/metaschema-codegen/design-docs/object-model.md

 The inheritance relationship within the library will be simple, with only 1 base class for each type of oscal entity (datatype, assembly, list)

 "Contains/Is contained within" will be modeled with packages and modules.
 Inline assemblies may be modeled as inner classes.

+# Implementation options for constraints

+## Constraint Types

+Metaschema has a formal definition for constraints, but there are some implied constraints beyond the ones explicitly tagged as such.
+This section discusses all of the various kinds of constraints present in Metaschema, and offers some guidance on implementation.

+1. Number of allowed occurences: Expressed using the "min-occurs" and "max-occurs" attributes, this constraint defines the number of permitted elements of a particular type within an assembly.
+    1. 0..1: min-occurs "0" and max-occurs "1" indicates an optional, singular elements
+    1. 1: max-occurs "1" indicates a singular mandatory element
+    1. Unbounded: max-occurs "unbounded" indicates a element that may occur multiple times, with no upper limit.
+It is not clear whether an element with max-occurs "unbounded" is required or optional.
+    1. There is also an explicit "has-cardinality" constraint which limits the occurance of elements with particular field values.
+These leverage the same min-occurs and max-occurs tags
+1. Value constraints: The majority of constraints in a metaschema based schema impose limits on the possible values of a field or flag, beyond the limits imposed by it's datatype.
+These are expressed with the "allowed-values" type of constraint, and may be either be applied to the fields of an assembly within the assembly itself, or may be applied to a child element of an assembly using a metapath expression.
+Finally, "allow-other" indicates that values other than the proposed values may be included.
+1. Uniqueness constraint: Typically applied to identifiers, the uniqueness constraint requires that a fields values must be unique within the document.

+##  Constraint Implementations

+Constraints will be built using generic functions that will be defined in the Assembly Base Class.
+These functions will rely on class variables and will ensure that the elements within the object conform to the schema.
+I recommend the following class variables:

+* Cardinality (OPTIONAL/MANDATORY/LIST): The cardinality property will be handled by choosing either a singular structure or list to describe 1 or many elements, and elements with a count of 0..1 will use the Optional\[Class\] type hint modifier or the "Class | None" Pattern.
+The language will automatically provide the correct cardinality, and we don't need to provide any other logic.
+* Uniqueness (List of attributes): Any attribute in this list must be unique within the context of the container where it is defined.
+Note that this may mean that the Uniqueness attribute must be applied in a parent object, and may need to be applied as high as at the document level, depending on the scope of the requirement for uniqueness. (**CHECKING IN THE METASCHEMA GITTER**).
+* VALUE constraints (Dictionary of attribute identifier/allowed values): As with uniquenss, a function written in the Assembly Base class will enforce this constants, and they will be defined as class variables in the appropriate class.
+The class variables will be dictionaries with a key of identifying the element and value being a list of allowed values for that element.
+Careful thought will be required to determine whether and how to modify the metapath expressions to be something with more internal structure.

 # Approaches to enabling access with python